 The Organization may cooperate with other organizations and agencies concerned with child welfare, but persons representing the Organization in such matters shall make no commitments that bind the Organization.

-In the event of the dissolution of the Organization, its assets shall be turned over and paid to the Houston Independent School District.
-In the event that said District shall at that time not be an exempt organization, then such funds shall be paid over to an organization exempt under Section 501(c)(3) of the Internal Revenue Code of 1954 as from time to time amended.
+In the event of the dissolution of the Organization, the Executive Board shall, after paying or making provisions for the payments of all the liabilities of the PTO, dispose of all remaining assets to the School or any successor organization to the School.
+Should the School also be dissolved and there be no successor organization to the School the Executive Board shall direct any such remaining funds to an organization of their choosing, such organization must be a non-profit, exempt under Section 501(c)(3) of the Internal Revenue Code of 1954 as from time to time amended.

 ARTICLE IV: MEMBERSHIP AND DUES

-Any parent, guardian, or other adult standing in loco parentis for a a child attending Gary L. Herod Elementary School and any teacher or staff member at Herod School may become a member of the Organization, (“Member”) upon payment of Annual Dues.
+Any parent, guardian, or other adult standing in loco parentis for a \ child attending Gary L. Herod Elementary School and any teacher or staff member at Herod School may become a member of the Organization, (“Member”) upon payment of Annual Dues.

 Any legal entity may become a partner of the Organization, (“Partner”) by sponsorship, donation, or in-kind gifts to the Organization.
 Partners may participate in Organization events, but are not entitled to vote or serve as officers or members of the Board.